 The Group operates in a legal and regulatory environment that exposes it to significant litigation risks.
 As a result, the Group is involved in litigation, arbitration and regulatory proceedings and investigations in Germany and in a number of jurisdictions outside Germany, including the United States, arising in the ordinary course of business.
 The legal and regulatory claims for which the Group has taken material provisions or for which there are material contingent liabilities that are more than remote are described below; similar matters are grouped together and some matters consist of a number of claims.
 These and other matters have the potential to result in the imposition of significant financial and other consequences for the Bank.
 The estimated loss in respect of each, where such an estimate can be made, has not been disclosed for individual matters because the Group has concluded that such disclosure can be expected to seriously prejudice their outcome.
-Note 29 “Provisions” of the Group’s Financial Report 2013 describes how the Group estimates provisions and expected losses in respect of its contingent liabilities, and the uncertainties and limitations inherent in such process.
-For these and other matters that may have a significant impact on the Group and for which an estimate can be made, the Group currently estimates that, as of September 30, 2014, the aggregate future loss of which the possibility is more than remote but less than probable is approximately € 1.7 billion (December 31, 2013: € 1.5 billion).
+Note 29 “Provisions” of the Group’s describes how the Group estimates provisions and expected losses in respect of its contingent liabilities, and the uncertainties and limitations inherent in such process.
+For these and other matters that may have a significant impact on the Group and for which an estimate can be made, the Group currently estimates that, as of June 30, 2014, the aggregate future loss of which the possibility is more than remote but less than probable is approximately € 3.2 billion (December 31, 2013: € 1.5 billion).
 This figure includes contingent liabilities on matters where the Group’s potential liability is joint and several and where the Group expects any such liability to be paid by a third party.

 The Group may settle litigation or regulatory proceedings prior to a final judgment or determination of liability.
 It may do so to avoid the cost, management efforts or negative business, regulatory or reputational consequences of continuing to contest liability, even when the Group believes it has valid defenses to liability.
 It may also do so when the potential consequences of failing to prevail would be disproportionate to the costs of settlement.
 Furthermore, the Group may, for similar reasons, reimburse counterparties for their losses even in situations where it does not believe that it is legally compelled to do so.

 Credit Default Swap Antitrust Matters.
 On July 1, 2013, the European Commission (EC) issued a Statement of Objections (the “SO”) against Deutsche Bank, Markit Group Limited (Markit), the International Swaps and Derivatives Association, Inc. (ISDA), and twelve other banks alleging anti-competitive conduct under Article 101 of the Treaty on the Functioning of the European Union (TFEU) and Article 53 of the European Economic Area Agreement (the “EEA Agreement”).
 The SO sets forth preliminary conclusions of the EC that (i) attempts by certain entities to engage in exchange trading of unfunded credit derivatives were foreclosed by improper collective action in the period from 2006 through 2009, and (ii) the conduct of Markit, ISDA, Deutsche Bank and the twelve other banks constituted a single and continuous infringement of Article 101 of the TFEU and Article 53 of the EEA Agreement.
 If the EC finally concludes that infringement occurred, it may seek to impose fines and other remedial measures on Deutsche Bank, Markit, ISDA and the twelve other banks.
 Deutsche Bank filed a response contesting the EC’s preliminary conclusions in January 2014.
 Deutsche Bank and other SO addressees presented orally the key elements of their responses at an oral hearing in May 2014.
-Following the oral hearing, the EC announced its intention to carry out a further investigation of the facts.
-The EC Commissioner has stated that he does not expect the EC’s investigation to be concluded in 2014.

 Credit Correlation.
 Certain regulatory authorities are investigating Deutsche Bank’s bespoke credit correlation trading book and certain risks within that book, during the credit crisis.
 Issues being examined include the methodology used to value positions in the book as well as the robustness of controls governing the application of valuation methodologies.
 Deutsche Bank is cooperating with those investigations.